-All fund raising activities conducted by student organizations, school operated clubs, etc., are to be approved in advance by the building principal.
-The building principal must inform the business manager to insure adequate accounting records are maintained.
+All fund-raising activities conducted by student organizations, clubs, etc., are to be approved in advance by the building principal.
+The building principal must inform the superintendent who will maintain a list of fundraising activities for the school board to review once per year.